 Visceral Fat

-The fat around your organs.
-GLP-1 medications are particularly effective at reducing visceral fat, which is the most metabolically dangerous type.
-Tracking this shows one of the best health outcomes of GLP-1 treatment.
+This is the fat around your organs.
+It is the most harmful type.
+GLP-1 drugs are very good at reducing it.
+Tracking it shows one of the best health wins of GLP-1 use.

 A Practical Tracking Protocol

-- Daily: Weigh on your smart scale at the same time (morning, before eating).
-Track the trend, not individual readings.
+- Daily: Weigh on your smart scale at the same time each morning.
+Track the trend, not each single reading.

-- Weekly: Review the 7-day average.
-Focus on body fat % and lean mass trends, not total weight.
+- Weekly: Check your 7-day average.
+Focus on body fat % and muscle, not total weight.

 - Monthly: Take progress photos.
 Visual changes often show more than numbers.

-- Every 3-6 months: Consider a DEXA scan for precision measurements to calibrate your smart scale readings.
+- Every 3-6 months: Get a DEXA scan to check your smart scale readings.